-Species Range: This species can be found across much of the central United States, throughout the Great Plains and east of the Rocky Mountains.
+Species Distribution: This species can be found across much of the central United States, throughout the Great Plains and east of the Rocky Mountains.
 Isolated populations of Plains Hog-nosed Snakes exist throughout Illinois, Iowa, Missouri, and Minnesota.